MICA-MNI/ENIGMA/docs/source/index.rst

 Step-by-step tutorials 👣
 ------------------------------------
 The **ENIGMA TOOLBOX** has a *No data, No problem* policy!
 To make things easier, we provide :ref:`example data<load_ct>` from an individual site that have been processed according to ENIGMA protocols.
-The **ENIGMA TOOLBOX** also provides a platform for archiving meta- and mega-analytical :ref:`case-control comparisons<load_sumstats>` across a wide range of disorders.
 Using our example data, previously published summary statistics, or any other ENIGMA-derived datasets, you can easily complete all of the tutorials!

 .. raw:: html